Why study mathematics at Taylor?

-Taylor University's Mathematics Department is dedicated to providing you with the very best in Christian community and education.
+Taylor University's mathematics department is dedicated to providing you with the very best in Christian community and education.
 Read about what makes our program so unique.
 Don’t see an answer to your question?
-Contact Dr. Case today!
+Contact Dr. Case.

-- Whole-person education: We aren’t preparing you just for 4 successful years at Taylor, we are preparing you for the 40 years that follow graduation.
-We are equipping you to use Math as a tool to serve the way God designed for you to serve, where He wants you to serve.
+- Whole-person education: We aren’t just preparing you for four successful years at Taylor; we are preparing you for the 40 years that follow graduation.
+We are equipping you to use math as a tool to serve the way God designed you to serve, where He wants you to serve.

-- Community and Commitment: Our faculty are dedicated to seeing your success and want to reflect on the various distinctions Taylor has.
-They do this by always being available to help you with not just your academic workload, but also with your spiritual growth.
+- Community and commitment: Our faculty are dedicated to seeing you succeed.
+They do this by being available to help you with not just your academic workload, but also with your spiritual development.

-- A spacious Math Lab and resource room, math computer lab, math student lounge, seminar room, math classrooms, and a large interactive office area.
+- A spacious mathematics lab and resource room, math computer lab, math student lounge, seminar room, math classrooms, and a large interactive office area.